Molise (Chamber of Deputies constituency)

 Molise is one of the 29 constituencies (circoscrizioni) represented in the Chamber of Deputies, the lower house of the Italian parliament.
-The constituency currently elects 3 deputies, less than any other except Aosta Valley.
+The constituency currently elects 2 deputies, less than any other except Aosta Valley.
 Its boundaries correspond to those of the Italian region of Molise.
-The electoral system uses a parallel voting system, which act as a mixed system, with 37% of seats allocated using a first-past-the-post electoral system and 61% using a proportional method, with one round of voting.
+The electoral system uses a parallel voting system, which act as a mixed system, with half of seats allocated using a first-past-the-post electoral system and half using a proportional method, with one round of voting.

 The constituency was first established by the Mattarella law on 4 August 1993 and later confirmed by the Calderoli law on 21 December 2005 and by the Rosato law on 3 November 2017.